 Students enrolled for nine (9) or more credit hours during a regular semester and six (6) or more credit hours during a summer session are classified as full-time students.
-No more than twelve (12) credit hours of work may be taken in one regular semester or six (6) credit hours of work during a summer session unless approval is granted by the student's advisor, the department chair, and the dean of the school or college.
+The graduate student course load is lower than the normal undergraduate load because of the extensive reading, independent thinking, and individual research required of graduate students.
+No more than twelve (12) credit hours of work may be taken in one regular semester or six (6) credit hours of work during a summer session unless approval is granted by the student's advisor, the department chair, dean of the school or college, and the Dean of The Graduate School.